radical-cybertools/radical.repex.at/docs/source/pages/installation.rst

 .. parsed-literal:: python setup.py install

-Now you should be able to print the installed version of RepEx use:
+Now you should be able to print the installed version of RepEx:

 .. parsed-literal:: repex-version

-**Installation is complete !**
+**Installation is complete!**